-To shoot in raw, you simply change the format from jpg to raw, which is usually under the “quality” menu option.
-Almost all DSLRs default to jpeg, so you’ll need to find the option and change it yourself.
-Note that it only changes pictures you take in the future – it can’t convert images already on your card in retrospect.
+To shoot in raw, you simply change the format from JPEG to raw, which is usually under the “quality” menu option.
+Almost all DSLRs default to JPEG, so you’ll need to find the option and change it yourself.
+Note that it only changes pictures you take in the future – it can’t convert images already on your card.

 What about file size?

-They take up more room on your memory card, and more room on your computer for long term storage.
+So they take up more room on your memory card and more room on your computer for long term storage.
 Of course, this might not be an issue if you’re using large capacity memory cards and hard drives, but it’s worth noting.

-My smallest memory card is 4 GB, and it holds almost 200 raw files, compared to 1,400 of the highest-quality jpeg files.
-This will differ according the the camera and settings, but recognize that raw files take up at least 5-10 times the space that jpegs do.
+My smallest memory card is 4 GB, and it holds almost 200 raw files, compared to 1,400 of the highest-quality JPEG files.
+This will differ according to the camera and settings but recognize that raw files take up at least 5-10 times the space that JPEGs do.

 So, what’s the deal with editing raw files?

 The biggest thing for beginners to recognize is the raw files require dedicated software to edit.
-You can’t edit them in free programs like picmonkey – you need Adobe Photoshop, Elements, or Lightroom.
+You can’t edit them in free programs like picmonkey.
+You will need Adobe Photoshop, Elements, or Lightroom.